CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03f.md

     Once you've verified the `IOx service (CAF)`, `IOx service (IOxman)`, and `Libvirtd` services are in the `Running` state, continue to the next step.

-6. Enabling Guest Shell requires a bit of configuration first.
-We must:
+6. Before enabling Guest Shell, we have a bit of prerequisite configuration to complete first.
+We
+must:

     * Configure a Virtual Port Group - The Virtual Port Group is the interface the IOS XE network device uses to communicate with guest shell.

     * Configure Network Address Translation - The IOS XE network device provides access to off-box resources through NAT.

-    1. A Virtual Port Group is only required on ISR and CSR IOS XE routing platforms.
+    A Virtual Port Group is only required on ISR and CSR IOS XE routing platforms.
 On Catalyst IOS XE switching platforms, Guest Shell connectivity is bridged from the `Mgmt0` <cjs - need to validate interfance name> management interface.

-Create and configure a Virtual Port Group, for example:
+    Since our lab uses the CSR 1000v, create and configure a Virtual Port Group, for example:

         ```
         csr1#configure terminal
         Enter configuration commands, one per line.
 End with CNTL/Z.